prihandi/Quiz-Master/README.md

 or `bundle exec rake test:models` for model/unit test only

-and `bundle exec rake test:functional` for controller test only
+and `bundle exec rake test:controllers` for controller test only